Please contact the Squamish Lil’wat Cultural Centre directly to book your media tour and/or meeting.

 The SLCC is located in the Upper Village and across the street from the Fairmont Chateau Whistler.
 It is within easy walking distance of Whistler’s village centre.
 The SLCC is one of six cultural institutions that form part of the Cultural Connector.

 First Nations Cuisine at the SLCC

 The SLCC’s Thunderbird Café offers a unique menu inspired by traditional Squamish and Lil’wat Nation cuisine, made with fresh local ingredients where possible.
-Visitors are encouraged to taste feature items such as smoked salmon bannock paninis, bison pot pie, venison chili, and xuxem berry tea.
-Visitors can also go green with a tasty salad or sample freshly baked bannock at this one of a kind café.
+Visitors are encouraged to taste feature items such as smoked salmon bannock paninis, salmon chowder, bannock tacos, and venison chili.
+Visitors can also go green with a tasty salad or sample freshly baked bannock at this one-of-a-kind café.